-Pieter, Rain, Linda, Sarah and Esky are Turqle Trading.
+(L-R) Esky, Sarah, Rain, Pieter and Linda, are Turqle Trading.

-Turqle has about 140 active products in the market.
+Turqle has about 160 products in the market.

-Our 8 manufacturers are in the Western Cape - together, creating sustainable employment for about 500 people.
+Our manufacturers are all in the Western Cape - together, creating sustainable employment for about 680 people.

 World Fair Trade Organisation (WFTO) guarantees that Turqle Trading is a Fair Trade Organisation.
 Turqle is certified by Fairtrade International as a Licencee and a Trader in Wine Grapes and Herbs and Spices.
 Fair For Life (IMO) has certified Turqle Trading as a handler of Fair Trade ingredients.

 Apart from the Fairtrade premiums that are paid to the pepper producers in India and the grape farmers in South Africa, Turqle pays 2,5% of the FOB price of every product sold, to the Fair Trade Trust.
 This money is used for the education of the workers and their children.
-Some of Turqle's customers also contribute to the Fair Trade Trust.
+Some of Turqle's customers: El Puente and SERRV and Ukuva Switzerlans also contribute to the Fair Trade Trust.

 Pieter Swart and Rain Morgan are serious about food - love cooking!
 Pieter takes care of the logistics and finance - Rain does the words, pictures and strategic stuff.
 Both are heavily committed to key functions in WFTO.

-Linda Buckle deals with QC - the systems and processes, food safety and social audits (Turqle's Internal Monitoring) as well as the routine lab tests that allow us to ship with confidence.
+Linda Buckle (far right) deals with QC - the systems and processes, food safety and social audits (Turqle's Internal Monitoring) as well as the routine lab tests that allow us to ship with confidence.

-Esky Chunga packs the samples and gift packs and local orders and labels product and sorts raws and helps out wherever there's a pinch.
+Esky Chunga (far left) packs the samples and gift packs and local orders and labels product and sorts raws and helps out wherever there's a pinch.

-Turqle develops the products with our customers and manufacturers.
-The products have to be really good food first - in every aspect as good as (and better!) than its competitors in Europe.
-Working with our customers (and the label laws of their country), we create and print the labels in South Africa.
-Turqle also assumes responsibility for maintaining the Fair Trade conversation.
+Turqle develops the products with our customers and manufacturers and it has to be really good food first - in every aspect as good as (and better!) than its competitors in Europe.
+We also maintain the Fair Trade conversation.

 Most of the products (85%+) are exported under our brands: Cape Treasures - the taste of the Cape - and Ukuva iAfrica - the taste of Africa.
 We also pack about forty SKU's under the house brand of El Puente in Germany and four for Fair Trade Original in the Netherlands.